gkhays/gkhays.github.io/_posts/2014-3-3-Hello-World.md

 title: Throw-Away First Post
 ---

-# Ignore the Super Old Date on This Post
+Ignore the super old date on this post, it is inherited from the fork.
 I'm just now getting around to updating this thing.
 Eventually, I want to take some of my projects and Gists and wrap them in articles.

 Candidates: